hLudde/GJS/README.md

 Open the `index.html`file located in `dist/index.html`.

 **as you can see, there is not alot going on in index.html currently, however the tests are fun to look at i guess...** 😋

+# References

+this awesome manual that explains the inner workings of the GameBoy http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf